Critical exponent for semilinear damped wave equations with weighted nonlinear terms and data from Sobolev spaces of negative order: Introduction

-Under additional regularity $L^m$ for the initial data, with $m \in [1,2]$, papers \cite{IkehataOhta2002, DabbiccoEbert2017} and references therein identified the critical exponent of problem (\ref{Main.Eq.2}) as However, the authors did not provide conclusions regarding the solution's properties when $p = p_c(m)$.
-Paper \cite{Ikeda2019} has proved the existence of global mild solutions when $p = p_c(m)$ along with some other conditions and the parameter $m$ satisfies
+Under additional regularity $L^m$ for the initial data, with $m \in [1,2]$, the papers \cite{IkehataOhta2002, DabbiccoEbert2017} and references therein identified the critical exponent for (\ref{Main.Eq.3}) as However, the authors did not provide conclusions regarding the solutions' properties when $p = p_{\rm Fuj}(n/m)$.
+The paper \cite{Ikeda2019} proved the existence of global mild solutions in this critical case for all $m \in (1,2]$ in low dimensional spaces along with some additional conditions.